Do It Yourself: Learning Semantic Correspondence from Pseudo-Labels: Method

 Our work addresses the challenge of removing wrong labels in the following ways: (1) We perform 3D-aware sampling of image pairs along a chain $(I^s,I^t)$ where image pairs have similar viewpoints and more accurate pseudo-labels are expected.
 (2) We enforce cyclic consistency for the pseudo-labels along the chain to reduce the number of spurious matches.
 (3) We reject wrong pseudo-labels by integrating a canonicalized spherical 3D prior.

-\paragraph{(1) 3D-aware image pair sampling.} The zero-shot approach using features from Stable Diffusion \cite{rombach2022high} and DINOv2 \cite{oquab2023dinov2} performs well for objects that do not heavily change in their topology and appearance and that are shown from a similar viewpoint.
+\paragraph{(1) 3D-aware image pair sampling.} The zero-shot approach, which utilizes features from Stable Diffusion \cite{rombach2022high} and DINOv2 \cite{oquab2023dinov2}, performs well for objects that do not undergo significant changes in their topology and appearance, and are presented from a similar viewpoint.
 However, the performance clearly degrades for larger viewpoint changes, as studied by \citet{zhang2024telling}.
 We study the sensitivity of the semantic correspondence performance for varying viewpoint differences using the azimuth angle annotations of the object-centric semantic correspondence dataset SPair-71k \cite{min2019spair} in \cref{tab:analysis_delta_vp}.
 We find that the zero-shot performance decreases for larger viewpoint changes, \ie, if the viewpoint's azimuth angle $\phi$ varies by more than $45^{\circ}$.

 This observation motivates the generation of pseudo-labels for image pairs with a similar viewpoint.
 However, more challenging image pairs where the viewpoint heavily deviates are also required to learn a strong point matcher.